 “All I know is, I want to keep going,” Zhang smiles.

 Anyone dedicated to print media deserves admiration.
 Infotainment and listicles and have diluted the value of reading itself, and more and more people are abandoning print for the convenience and affordability of digital.
-Yet even today independent publications like Kuoyi continue to pop up, with independent editors like Zhang and Xue supporting them
+Yet even today independent publications like Kuoyi continue to pop up, with independent editors like Zhang and Xue supporting them.

-No matter age, gender, or location, if you appreciate the world around us, then Kuoyi might be the magazine for you.
+No matter your age, gender, or location, if you appreciate the world around us, then Kuoyi might be the magazine for you.

 Issue 5 of Kuoyi is now available on the Neocha Shop.